Omega 3: Everything you need to know

 Mammalian oil (a technical term referring to EPA extracted from seal blubber)

-In fact, fish get their high omega 3 levels from eating marine algae.
+Despite its popularity, fish oil is not the best source of omega 3s.
+Leaving aside any questions of the ethics of vegetarianism, fish get their high omega 3 levels from eating marine algae.
 Taking a supplement made with algae oil provides you with the original, pure form of EPAs and DHAs as nature intended.
-Plus, it avoids some aspects of fish oil that some people may find problematic:
+Plus, it avoids some aspects of fish oil that some people may find problematic.

 Damage to marine ecosystems

 Most fish oil supplements use oil from the Peruvian anchoveta—“In some years, Peruvian anchoveta harvests have equalled as much as 10 million metric tons," says Paul Greenberg, author of The Omega Principle, in an interview with NPR.
 "Just to give you some perspective, that's like one-eighth of all the fish caught in the world."

 Despite some safeguards being in place to prevent overfishing of Peruvian anchoveta populations, underreporting catches is commonplace, and the fish stocks in the Pacific are at risk.

 Fish oil can go rancid quickly, especially if the supplements are not packaged properly or are exposed to light and air.
 Reporting in the Guardian suggests that “more than one in 10 fish oil supplements tested from among 60 large retail brands are rancid”.
 Long supply chains—fishing in South America, extraction and distillation in China, and packaging in North America, before finally arriving on a supermarket shelf—also increase the risk of the fish oil turning rancid.